jayfour000/hello_git/README.md

 // Make a directory for this project mkdir hello_git

-// Chnage directory to the folder you just made cd hello git
+// Change directory to the folder you just made cd hello git

 // Clone (download) the Git repository to your local machine